Dental Crowns – Worcester, MA

 - Decayed teeth: Large tooth cavities that need more attention than a dental filling procedure.

 A dental crown is often used to strengthen a tooth that has either received a root canal or will serve as the anchor for a dental bridge.
 Dental crowns can also be a part of a dental implant.
 The crown is secured to the titanium post, which is surgically placed in the jaw.
-Dental crowns can be fabricated from various materials, depending on the crown’s location and the patient’s cosmetic goals.
+Dental crowns in Worcester can be fabricated from various materials, depending on the crown’s location and the patient’s cosmetic goals.
 They can be made of a combination of metal and porcelain or ceramic.
 They are custom-made to blend naturally with your smile and correct any cosmetic concerns, such as the treated tooth’s color and/or shape.

-Tooth crown treatment takes multiple steps:
+The process of dental crown treatment takes multiple steps:

 Tooth Preparation: Once the treatment plan is finalized, Dr. Costa will prepare the tooth or teeth by removing a small amount of the natural tooth structure to accommodate the dental crown.
 A temporary tooth cap will be placed on the tooth while the final restoration is being fabricated at the dental laboratory.

 Final Restoration: In about two or three weeks, you will return to our Worcester dental office for the delivery appointment.
 We will attach the dental crown, make any necessary adjustments, and secure it for a permanent fit.

 Dental Crown FAQs